-Our two-step composite likelihood procedure estimates marginal parameters in the first step and the dependence parameters in the second step.

-\paragraph{Step 1} The first step is based on an independent likelihood constructed from the point process approach for univariate extreme value analysis, utilizing all full block data but ignoring the spatial dependence.
-Let $\mathbf{Y} = \{\mathbf{Y}_{s,t}: s = 1, \ldots, S; t=1, \ldots, n\}$.
-Let $u_s$ be the threshold chosen for site $s$, $s = 1, \ldots, S$.
-The independent loglikelihood has the form
+\emph{Step} 1.
+The first step is based on an independence likelihood constructed from the point process approach for univariate extreme value analysis.
+This step utilizes the daily record in each block but ignores the spatial dependence across sites.
+Let $u_{s,t}$ be the threshold chosen for site $s$ and block $t$, $s = 1, \ldots, S$, $t = 1, \ldots, n$.
+This choice accommodates nonstationarity across the blocks.
+The independence loglikelihood has the form

 where